jkoubele/sc-type-refactored/README.md

 When using the original implementation,
 I encountered few minor issues, which are addressed here:
-* For mouse data, I used [biomaRt](https://bioconductor.org/packages/release/bioc/html/biomaRt.html) package to map the marker genes to corresponding mouse orthologs.
+* For mouse data, I used [biomaRt](https://bioconductor.org/packages/release/bioc/html/biomaRt.html) package to map the marker genes to the corresponding mouse orthologs.
 Only uniquely mapped genes are kept (one-to-many mapping genes are discarded).
 The mapping is done in the script [prepare_marker_files.R](./prepare_marker_files.R).
   * The marker genes are stored as JSON files ([human](./cell_type_markers_human.json) and [mouse](./cell_type_markers_mouse.json)).
   * The cell type names were slightly renamed, by replacing special characters which caused issues when e.g. using the cell type as name of file.